 It isn’t all bad, though.
-A growing number of people want to be responsible travelers now.
+A growing number of people genuinely want to be responsible travelers now.
 They (and you, since you’re reading this story!) are making concerted efforts to learn how to travel more ethically and sustainably.

 They want their travels to be meaningful on a personal level, but not at the expense of the environment or the local populations.
 And more and more people are starting to demand that approach from the hotels and tour operators they use.
-This is awesome!

-This paradigm shift continues to force the travel industry to change if businesses want to remain profitable.
+This paradigm shift is inspiring, and consumer demand is forcing the travel industry on the whole to change if businesses want to remain profitable.

 Sure, there’s been a sharp rise in greenwashing as a result.
-But this growing demand has also forced large companies to sit up, take notice, and recognize that their customers are becoming intelligent enough to recognize truly responsible travel.
-These companies realize that there’s considerable profit in catering to these customers by providing genuinely responsible travel experiences.
+But this growing demand has also forced companies to see that their customers are becoming intelligent enough to recognize truly responsible travel.
+These companies realize that there’s considerable profit in catering to these customers by providing genuinely sustainable travel experiences.

 The Future of Responsible Travel

 Whether this change is truly altruistic or merely profit-driven is a question for another time.
-It doesn’t really matter why major companies are beginning to offer responsible travel alternatives, as long as they do it.
+It doesn’t really matter why major companies are beginning to offer more sustainable and transformative alternatives, as long as they do it.
 No matter how you slice it, that’s a good thing.

-But we here at Green Global Travel have always believed that responsible travel should not be a niche thing.
+But we here at Green Global Travel have always believed that responsible travel should not just be a niche thing.
 It should not be merely an alternative way to travel, or a simple marketing gimmick for the travel industry to use in order to sell more tour packages or activities.

 Responsible travel should just be the way that EVERYONE travels, because it’s the right thing to do for local ecosystems, the people and animals that inhabit it, and the planet as a whole.
 Responsible travel should simply be the norm.